-Change the engine crankcase oil and filter every 300 hours if the recommended Kohler PRO® products are being used.
-If conventional oil and filters are being used, change the crankcase oil after every 100 hours of operation and replace the oil filter after 200 hours of operation.
+Change the engine crankcase oil after every 100 hours of operation and replace the oil filter after every 200 hours of operation as follows:

 - Park the mower on a level surface with the engine stopped.
 The engine oil should be warm before draining.
-If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick and oil fill cap, clean the area around them to keep any dirt or debris out of the engine. - 3.
-Remove the dipstick, oil fill cap, and open oil drain valve, and drain the oil into a suitable container.
+If not warm from operation, start the engine and run a few minutes to warm the oil. - Before removing the dipstick, and oil fill cap, clean the area around them to keep any dirt or debris out of the engine. - Remove the dipstick, oil fill cap, and oil drain plug, and drain the oil into a suitable container.
 Be sure to allow ample time for complete drainage.

-Dipstick, Oil Fill and Oil Drain Locations (View from Above Left Side of Tractor)
+Dipstick and Oil Fill Locations (View from Above Left Side of Tractor)

-Oil Filter Location (View from Above Right Side of Tractor)
+Oil Drain and Oil Filter Locations (View from Rear of Tractor)

-- 4. Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine. - 5.
-Remove the old oil filter and wipe off the filter mounting surface on the engine.
+4. Before removing the oil filter, clean the area around the filter to keep dirt and debris out of the engine.

-- 6. Apply a thin coating of clean oil to the rubber gasket on the replacement oil filter. - IMPORTANT: Use ONLY Kohler oil filters.
-See the Specifications section for a list of recommended filters.
-Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication. - 7.
-Install the new oil filter on the engine.
-Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 turn to 1 turn. - 8.
-Close the oil drain valve and tighten until snug.
+- 5. Remove the old oil filter and wipe off the filter mounting surface on the engine. - 6.
+Apply a thin coating of clean oil to the rubber gasket on the replacement oil filter.

+IMPORTANT: Use ONLY oil filters from the engine manufacturer (Briggs & Stratton P/N 842921).
+Aftermarket oil filters may not seal properly and/or may not have the correct pressure relief valve for proper lubrication.

+- Install the new oil filter on the engine.
+Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 1/2 to 3/4 turn. - 8.
+Reinstall the oil drain plug and tighten until snug.
 Do not overtighten. - 9.
 Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Specifications in this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
-Fill up to, but not above, the "F" mark on the dipstick.
-Crankcase capacity is 2.0 quarts (1.9 liters) when changing oil and filter.
+Fill up to, but not above, the FULL mark on the dipstick.
+Crankcase capacity is 2.4 quarts (2.3 liters) when changing oil and filter.

-IMPORTANT: Check the dipstick reading before adding the last 1/2 pint of oil and fill only to the "F" mark.
-The oil level should never be above the "F" mark on the dipstick; overfilling CAN result in engine overheating, loss of power, and possible engine damage.
+IMPORTANT: Check the dipstick reading before adding the last 1/2 pint of oil and fill only to the FULL mark.
+The oil level should never be above the FULL mark on the dipstick; overfilling CAN result in engine overheating, loss of power, and possible engine damage.